What Happens To Property In A Colorado Divorce?

 However, any increase of separate property value is considered marital property and is subject to division.
-What happens to a spouse’s property upon a divorce in Colorado?
+What happens to a spouse’s property upon divorce in Colorado?

-Generally, there are two practices states may follow in respect to marital property.
+Generally, there are two practices states may follow in respect to the marital property.
 The first is “community property.”
 The other is “separate property,” or “equitable distribution.”
-Community property suggests that everything acquired during marriage is to be shared equally in the case of divorce.
+Community property suggests that everything acquired during the marriage is to be shared equally in the case of divorce.

 Meanwhile, equitable distribution calculates who gets what based on a few factors, including: